-How to get useful documentation feedback (Not comma debates)
+How to get useful documentation feedback (not comma debates)

 Vague requests get surface feedback.
 Here's how to ask questions that actually help.